ahallrq/coreutils/README.md

 Comparison to GNU Coreutils:

 *A question mark indicates an unusuable/wip utility.
-A checkmark indicates a usable utility.*
+A checkmark indicates a usable utility and a cross indicates a missing utility.*

 **Usable**|**Name**|**Description**
 :-----:|:-----:|:-----: